-Before their first day of college classes, Lynchburg College first-year students spent a day giving service to the community.
+Before their first day of college classes, University of Lynchburg first-year students spent a day giving service to the community.

 Some made dog toys for animal rescue groups while others worked on trail maintenance around College Lake.
 Other groups packaged food for Stop Hunger Now, made feminine hygiene kits for Gleaning for the World, and trimmed bushes at Miriam’s House.
 Students also spruced up some red chairs from the Dell and gave a fence around Shellenberger Field a fresh coat of paint.